George Padmore Institute

-Background
+History

 The George Padmore Institute (GPI) is named in honour of Trinidad-born pan-Africanist George Padmore, although the organisation does not house archive collections relating to him.
 The George Padmore Institute was founded in 1991 by John La Rose together with fellow political and cultural activists, including Sarah White, Gus John, and others.

 The work of the GPI is directed by a board of trustees, whose founding chair was La Rose.
 Current and former trustees include Sharmilla Beezmohun, Aggrey Burke, Janice Durham, Azim Hajee (treasurer), Roxy Harris (chair), Ali Hussein (vice-chair), Linton Kwesi Johnson, Milverton Wallace (died 2021), and Sarah White (died 2022).

+The ground floor of the GPI building is occupied by New Beacon Bookshop, which has been based there since 1973.

+Exhibitions and programming

-Since 2010 the GPI has received grants from the Heritage Lottery Fund to catalogue and interpret its collections and materials.
+Since 2010, the GPI has been the recipient of grants from the Heritage Lottery Fund to catalogue and interpret its collections and materials.
 Among other projects, the funding has enabled the GPI to open up to public access the archives of founding chair John La Rose through The Dream to Change the World Project.
 The exhibition Dream to Change the World: The Life & Legacy of John La Rose was mounted at Islington Museum from 22 May to 29 August 2015, with a number of associated public events and workshops for schools taking place during the course of the exhibition.

-The ground floor of the GPI building is occupied by the New Beacon Bookshop.